nf-core/website/src/content/docs/contributing/nf_core_basic_training.md

 nf-core modules list remote
 ```

+In addition, all modules are listed on the website: [https://nf-co.re/modules](https://nf-co.re/modules)

 ### Install a remote nf-core module

-To install a remote nf-core module from the website, you can first get information about a tool, including the installation command by executing:
+To install a remote nf-core module, you can first get information about a tool, including the installation command by executing:

 ```bash
 nf-core modules info salmon/index